ErikKalkoken/janice/README.md

 1. Unzip the file into a directory of your choice and run the .exe file to start the app.

 > [!TIP]
 > Windows defender (and similar programs) may report Janice incorrectly as containing a trojan.
-This is usually a false positive and cause by a [known issue](https://github.com/microsoft/go/issues/1255) with programs build with the Go programming language.
+This is usually a false positive and caused by a [known issue](https://github.com/microsoft/go/issues/1255) with programs build with the Go programming language.
 Each Janice release is build from scratch on a fresh Windows container on Github, so it is highly unlikely to be infected.
 If this happens to you, please exclude Janice's executable from Windows defender (or similar programs) to proceed.

 ### Mac OS